• Skip to primary navigation

 Lemon lavender shortbread dough cut out with a cookie cutter.

 At this point, you can place the dough in the fridge for a bit if it's gotten too soft to roll.
 Roll the dough into a rough circle about ¼ inch thick.
-Using a cookie cutter, start cutting shapes, and place them on a prepared baking sheet.
+Using a cookie cutter, cut into shapes and place them on a prepared baking sheet.

 Helpful hint: I use a 2.5-inch cookie cutter, which yields 16 cookies.
 Your final cookie amount will depend on the thickness of your shortbread and the size of the cookie cutter you used.